mautic/mautic-documentation/pages/05.Campaigns/02. Using Campaign Builder/docs.en.md

  - **Contact Segments**: Choose this option if you want to send your Campaign to a specific group of your Contacts that share certain attributes, for example, 'Located in the USA' or 'Visited Product A page'.

-    Note that the segment selection will only show public segments.
-If you create a segment marked as private within the company, then that segment will not be available for use in campaigns.
+    Note that the Segment selection will only show public Segments.
+If you create a Segment marked as private, that Segment will not be available for use in Campaigns.

  - **Contact forms**: Choose this option if you want to use forms that your contacts have intercted with.
 Forms are the primary point of customer contact and are used to gather information about a contact.
 This information can then be used to perform a number of actions in a campaign.